 Competitors come from near and far to participate and last year was one of the toughest Caribbean 600’s ever.
 We are proud to say that we finished thanks to a mammoth effort by crew and friends and this year we are back with our new boat and some of last years crew who are determined to improve on what was already an incredible performance.

-The 13th edition of the RORC Caribbean 600 will start as scheduled in Antigua on 22nd February 2021 and if you fancy escaping the cold and enjoying some excellent racing then feel free to get in touch.
-The price includes 4 days of training from 18th February, to prepare and get used to the boat and each other, before spending the next 5 days taking on the seas, and the competition, around the islands of the Caribbean.
+The RORC Caribbean 600 will start as scheduled in Antigua in February and if you fancy escaping the cold and enjoying some excellent racing then feel free to get in touch.
+The price includes 4 days of training to prepare and get used to the boat and each other, before spending the next 5 days taking on the seas, and the competition, around the islands of the Caribbean.

 The boat will be based around Nelson’s Dockyard Marina, English Harbour, Antigua.

 Closest airport is VC Bird International Airport.
 Transportation from the airport is available via taxis or local busses.
 Flights before and after the race as well as transport from and to the airport are not included in the price and is the responsibility of the passenger.
 Book your flights only once your seat on the race is fully confirmed.

 Arrival in Antigua and welcome on Escapado at Nelson’s Dockyard Marina, located at English Harbour.
 Meet your skipper and crew at 10:00.
 You will spend the day getting to know your crew, followed by organising provisioning, getting the boat ready for the race and potentially a brief training session already.